-The current fees covered 45% of the Council's costs in providing services for the 2019/20 financial year.
+The current fees covered 47% of the Council's costs in providing services for the 2020/21 financial year.
+If the charges remained the same, 45% of costs will be covered (as the costs increase and the number of applications has reduced in recent times).
 Business owners receive the registration and verification services directly from the Council and should be paying a greater share of the costs to provide the service, compared to ratepayers.
-The proposed increases to fees would result in the business owners meeting 49% of Council's costs.
+The proposed increases to fees would result in the business owners meeting 47% of Council's costs.